learn-co-curriculum/phase-0-bash-navigation/README.md

 mixtapes/the-masked-rapper-vol-1`, it would work!
-If I were in `/Users/annoyingbrother` and said `cd mixtapes/the-masked-rapper-vol-1`, `bash` would return an error because that sub-directory doesn't exist there – because I, Kellye Greene, am the Masked Rapper while my brother can't rhyme.
+If I were in `/Users/annoyingbrother` and said `cd mixtapes/the-masked-rapper-vol-1`, `bash` would return an error because that sub-directory doesn't exist there – because I, Kellye Greene, am the Masked Rapper, while my brother can't rhyme.

 Relative paths exist to make it simpler to move around.
 Real life is like this too.
 If someone asks if you want to go get a slice of pizza they're probably